digs1998/Spam-Classifier/README.md

 Now, here we start with spam classification so we will allotting binary values to labels so that Machine Learning model can work efficiently in predicting the results

 Steps taken
-Load the libraries
+1.Load the libraries
-Data Cleaning
+2.Data Cleaning
-Assigning Binary Values to Labels
+3.Assigning Binary Values to Labels
-Data Visualization (Part-1)
+4.Data Visualization (Part-1)
-LowerCasing, Punctuation removing and Vocabulary modifications Counting The Occurence of Words
+5.LowerCasing, Punctuation removing and Vocabulary modifications 6.Counting The Occurence of Words
-Training, Testing Part of the model
+7.Training, Testing Part of the model
-Data Visualization (Part-2)
+8.Data Visualization (Part-2)

 for further info do refer : https://www.kaggle.com/digvijayyadav/spam-codes and Don't forget to upvote!!
 Hope this helps!